samia-iqbal/CookBookApp/README.md

 ![UPDATEerd](updateERD.PNG)

-Below is the Chen style version of the logical ERD diagram:
+Below is the Chen style version of the conceptual ERD diagram:

 ![updatechen](ChenLogicalcopy.png)